drivendataorg/deid2-runtime/README.md

 ### Reviewing the logs

 When you run `make test-submission` the logs will be printed to the terminal.
 They will also be written to the `submission` folder as `log.txt`.
 You can always review that file and copy any versions of it that you want from the `submission` folder.
-The errors there will help you to determine what changes you need to make so your code executes successfully.
+The errors there will help you to determine what changes you need to make sure your code executes successfully.

 ## (2) Updating the runtime packages